keboola/connection-docs/orchestrator/running/index.md

 #### Custom Schedule

-If you didn't find predefined options useful, you can select custom schedule.
+If you don't find the predefined options useful, select a custom schedule.

 {: .image-popup}
 ![Screenshot - Event Trigger](/orchestrator/running/schedule-custom.png)

 #### Custom Time Zone

-You can also set the specific time zone which will be used for scheduling your orchestration.
-There are always two predefined time zones you can choose: UTC and Your local time zone.
+You can also set a specific time zone to be used for scheduling your orchestration.
+There are always two predefined time zones you can choose from: UTC and your local time zone.
 Keep in mind that other users may see different time zones.
-If these don't fit your needs, there's an option to select custom timezone.
+If the predefined options don't fit your needs, select a custom time zone.

 {: .image-popup}
 ![Screenshot - Event Trigger](/orchestrator/running/time-zone.png)